Navajo Food & Agricultural Collaborative

 -

-2. Establishing a Food/Agriculture Collaborative
+2. A Food/Agriculture Collaborative

 -